SegiH/WatchList/INSTALL.md

 ## Setup WatchList Backend (Complete this step if you are NOT using Docker)
 1. cd to the API directory
 1. Edit config\default.json and set the following values:
-   a.
-If you plan on using SQL Server as the database, fill in the "SQLServer" section or leave it blank otherwise
+   - If you plan on using SQL Server as the database, fill in the "SQLServer" section or leave it blank otherwise
-   b.
-CORS: **THIS IS VERY IMPORTANT.
+   - CORS: **THIS IS VERY IMPORTANT.
 YOU WILL NOT BE ABLE TO LOG IN IF THIS IS NOT SET CORRECTLY** Enter the address where you will host the WatchList Web app like this: `["http://localhost:8080","https://watchlist.mysite.com"]` where you add each URL with double quotes around it and separated by a comma.
-   c.
-Port: If you want to run the backend on a different port, change the default port here.
+   - Port: If you want to run the backend on a different port, change the default port here.
-   d.
-Secret: Enter a random string of letters and numbers.
+   - Secret: Enter a random string of letters and numbers.
 This can be any random string.
-   e.
-RapidAPIKey: Your RapidAPIKey if you have one.
+   - RapidAPIKey: Your RapidAPIKey if you have one.
 Leave blank otherwise
 1. Run `npm install`
 1. If you want to run the Web application on the same computer as the backend, edit `watchlistbackend.js` and change the port on the line that says `const PORT = 8080;` to a different PORT.
 The web frontend runs on port 8080.
 1. Run `node watchlistbackend.js`